Software, Information Technology and R&D Tax Relief

 - Are you significantly improving cloud software to be used commercially?

-- Are you developing a CRM system that requires technological advancement?
+- Are you developing a CRM system that requires technological advancements?

 - Are you changing or modifying an existing product, process or service?